syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotChart/User-Interactions.md

 ![](User-Interactions_images/marker.png)

 ### Enable Crosshair and Crosshair Label
 Crosshair helps you to view the value at mouse position or touch contact point.
-Crosshair can be enabled by using the `Visible` option in `Crosshair` property.
+Crosshair can be enabled by using the `Visible` option in `CrossHair` property.
 Crosshair label can be enabled by using the **“Visible”** option in `CrosshairLabel` property within its corresponding axis.

 {% highlight CSHTML %}